C++ Kourier vs Rust Hyper vs Go http: HTTP Compliance Benchmark

 # Go (net/http).
 The server listens on port 7080

-I use the kourier-bench:http-compliance Docker container to test the servers.
-This container generates malformed requests containing invalid characters for the URL’s absolute path, query, and header field names and values.
+The kourier-bench:http-compliance Docker image is used to test compliance with HTTP syntax.
+This image generates malformed requests containing invalid characters for the URL’s absolute path, query, and header field names and values.
+If the server responds with an HTTP 200 status code, the test is considered as failed.

 In Kourier’s repository, you can check the source file Src/Tests/Resources/Benchmarks/HttpCompliance/src/main.cpp to see how the requests are generated.